abilandz/PH8124/Lecture_6/Lecture_6.md

 6
 ```

-On the other hand, the entry from the last field can be achieved directly by referencing the content of **NF** variable:
+On the other hand, the entry from the last field can be achieved directly by obtaining the content of **NF** variable:

 ```bash
 date | awk '{print $NF}'